vsrinivas/fuchsia/go/src/thinfs/README.md

 ### Running on Fuchsia ###

-If you have a partition (either on a hard disk or USB) which is formatted as FAT, it will be automatically detected by the Magenta kernel and mounted using thinfs under "/volume".
+If you have a partition (either on a hard disk or USB) which is formatted as FAT, it will be automatically detected by the Zircon kernel and mounted using thinfs under "/volume".

 If you want to manually mount a block device, use the following steps: